Salespeople, beware! If you confuse objection handling and negotiating, you could be losing sales.

 - Competitive pressures, market trends, and general business environment

-- Always get something comparable or greater in return when you give concessions
+Negotiations are about both parties getting roughly equal value.
+Always get something comparable or greater in return when you give concessions.

 - Commitment to sign within an agreed-upon timeframe (EOM, EOQ, etc.)

-- Longer initial term (annual vs. monthly contracts, multi-year agreements)
+- The longer initial term (annual vs. monthly contracts, multi-year agreements)

-- Case study or reference account, use of logo in marketing materials
+- Case study or reference account, use of the logo in marketing materials

 - Introduction or referral to other potential clients

 - Better payment terms (upfront vs. monthly payments, shorter collection times)

 Offering things for free lowers your solution’s (and company’s) perceived value.
 Don’t do it.
 Always get something in return.
 It’s a known psychological trick that if the customer has to give something up, even if it’s small, they will perceive your product as more valuable .